 - Type: Single pole

-Get the Kasa smart light switch on Amazon.
+Get the Kasa smart switch at Amazon or The Home Depot.

 - Integrates with Z-Wave smart-home products